Goa Govt creates 2 new police districts namely Mapusa, Ponda | Law-Order

 Goa Govt creates 2 new police districts namely Mapusa, Ponda

 "This decision will enable better and effective control over law and order, and prevention of crime," he added.
+Director-General of Police (DGP) Goa police, Mukesh Kumar Meena said that the creation of two new districts is a good decision for the Goa Police

+"It was important in view of tourist influx, migration and better law and order and policing.
+Both SPs are busy in headquarters doing administrative work.
+Tourists will also feel safe, DGP Meena also said adding that Goa's image as a peaceful state will improve," he added.
+According to Goa CMO, the overall security scenario and the upward crime graph needs increase in Police Districts in the State of Goa.
 (ANI)

 - READ MORE ON: